 Not just overclocking besides this, several other factors come into play that can damage your GPU during high frame rates.

-So, if you want to protect your GPU from damage during high FPS, then there are several things that you need to keep in your mind & all the essential things discussed below.
+So, if you want to protect your GPU from damage during high FPS, there are several things you need to keep in your mind & all the essential things discussed below.

 Facts you Need to Check during High FPS to protect your GPU